spsforks/android-bionic-libc/libc/malloc_debug/README.md

 that is extra thorough and can unwind through Java frames.
 This will run slower than the normal backtracing function.

+### check\_unreachable\_on\_signal
+As of Android U, this option will trigger a check for unreachable memory in a process.
+Specifically, if the signal SIGRTMAX - 16 (which is 48 on most Android devices).
+Also, this only triggers on the next allocation that happens on the process (malloc/free, etc).

+If a process is not doing any allocations, it can be forced to trigger when
+running:

+    debuggerd -b <PID>.

+**NOTE**: The unreachable check can fail for protected process, so it might be necessary to run:

+    setenforce 0

+To get the unreachable data.

 ### fill\_on\_alloc[=MAX\_FILLED\_BYTES]
 Any allocation routine, other than calloc, will result in the allocation being filled with the value 0xeb.
 When doing a realloc to a larger size, the bytes